PraFFL: A Preference-Aware Scheme in Fair Federated Learning

 \section{Introduction}

-Federated learning (FL) is a distributed machine learning method that learns from multiple client data sources \cite{mcmahan2017communication,tan2022towards}, where a global model is trained cooperatively among clients without sharing data.
+Federated learning (FL) is a distributed machine learning method that learns from data across multiple clients \cite{mcmahan2017communication,tan2022towards,wu2024breaking,wu2024heterogeneity,wu2024neulite}, where a global model is trained cooperatively among clients without sharing data.
 Since the global model learns from multiple data sources, it has a stronger generalization ability across multiple clients than separately training model for each client \cite{yuan2021we}.
-However, a key concern in FL is to ensure the trained model being unbiased towards any particular groups (e.g., special races) of sensitive features \cite{konevcny2016federated,hu2022fair,papadaki2022minimax}.
-This implies that a fair model needs to treat different groups equally, such that the model's prediction result is identical across different groups.
-The fairness of the model is usually measured by the differences in predictions across different groups.
+However, a key concern in FL is to ensure that the trained model is unbiased towards any particular groups (e.g., special races) of sensitive features \cite{konevcny2016federated,hu2022fair,papadaki2022minimax}.
+This implies that a fair model needs to treat different groups equally, such that model's predictions are identical across different groups.